Definition of Capital Lease Criteria

 Capital Lease Criteria Asc 840 & 842

-- There are few differences in the lease classification under ASC 840 & ASC 842.
+- There are a few differences in the lease classification under ASC 840 & ASC 842.

 - The four criteria set above are specified in ASC 840.
-However, ASC 842 specifies additional criteria (i.e. fifth criteria) wherein if the asset becomes useless for the lessor at the end of the lease term, then the asset is treated as a finance lease.
-The fifth criteria is termed as specialized use test.
+However, ASC 842 specifies additional criteria (i.e., fifth criteria) wherein if the asset becomes useless for the lessor at the end of the lease term, then the asset is treated as a finance lease.
+The fifth criteria is termed a specialized use test.

 - ASC 840 specifies that minimum lease payments are to be used for recording the asset’s value in the books of the lessee.
 ASC 840 excludes contingent rentals and executory costs from its calculations.

-- ASC 842 on the other hand, uses the term “in substance” fixed payments which means those payments which appear to be variable in nature but are required to be made by the lessee.
-Such costs include the insurance cost, taxes if any applicable during the lease term, and maintenance expenses to be borne by the person using the asset.
+- On the other hand, ASC 842 uses the term “in substance” fixed payments, meaning those payments that appear variable in nature but must be made by the lessee.
+Such costs include the insurance cost, taxes applicable during the lease term, and maintenance expenses to be borne by the person using the asset.

 Conclusion